 OVATION Auroral Forecast

 This model gives a short-term forecast of the intensity of the auroral oval for both the northern and the southern hemisphere.
-It is based on the solar wind and interplanetary magnetic field (IMF) conditions as measured by the DSCOVR spacecraft.
+It is based on the solar wind and interplanetary magnetic field (IMF) conditions as measured by the ACE spacecraft.
 The map shows the intensity and the location of the auroral oval for the time given in the right-hand corner of the map.
 Locations up to 1.000 kilometers (600 miles) north or south of the auroral oval might still see aurora near their horizon during optimal viewing conditions.
 This model does not take into account the local weather or the altitude of the Sun at your location.

 Northern hemisphere